 Corporate Governance Principles

 The primary responsibility of the Board is to oversee the business affairs of Valmont Industries.
 The Board exercises its business judgment to act in what the Board reasonably believes to be the best interests of Valmont Industries and its stockholders.
-The Board selects the Chief Executive Officer, who is responsible for the day-to-day conduct of the Company's business.
+To fulfill its responsibilities, the Board, directly or through Committees (i) reviews, approves and monitors operating, financial and other corporate plans and strategies, (ii) reviews major risks and evaluates management’s approach to addressing such risks, (iii) evaluates the performance of the company and its senior management as well as compensation and succession planning for senior management, (iv) reviews maintenance of proper accounting, financial and other appropriate controls, (v) establishes policies of corporate conduct, and (vi) selects the chief executive officer, who is responsible for the day-to-day conduct of the Company’s business.

 1. Qualification of Board Members

 The Board will have a majority of directors who meet the criteria for independence established by the New York Stock Exchange.
 The Governance and Nominating Committee will review with the Board the requisite skills and characteristics for new Board members.
 This assessment will include members' qualification as independent as well as consideration of background, board skill needs, diversity and business experience.

 The Board must affirmatively determine that a director has no material relationship with Valmont in order for the director to be considered independent under New York Stock Exchange standards.
 The Board has established the following guidelines in connection with director independence determinations: